reem-shaikh/70DaysOfCode/main/15-01/readme.md

 ```bash
 EJJobXngSZw2dg2viiKzIm4hAibuohH8KuGxReu3ziU
 ```
-2. embed the secret key in the HTTP authorization header Public Authentication
+2. embed the access key in the HTTP authorization header
+#### Public Authentication
 Most actions can be performed without requiring authentication from a specific user.
 For example, searching, fetching, or downloading a photo does not require a user to log in.

 To authenticate requests in this way, pass your application’s access key via the HTTP Authorization header: